germs-lab/SOPs/DNA_SOPs/SOP_MagAttract PowerWater_DNA_RNA_extraction_robot.md

 ### Day 1
 ### Before starting
-*	Warm the PowerMag Lysis Solution (MBL) at 60oC for 15-20 mins before starting to dissolve any precipitates.
+*	Warm the `PowerMag Lysis Solution (MBL)` at 60oC for 15-20 mins before starting to dissolve any precipitates.
 *	Since samples are in individual tubes at the beginning of the protocol, it is a good idea to have plate layouts of how the samples will be arranged in 96-well plate format.
 The plate layouts need to be updated to metadata.

 ### Procedure
 1. Your samples are already on the filter rolled into cylinder with the top side facing inward in the 5 ml Bead Tube.
     *	If the filter is not rolled like cylinder, use alcohol-cleaned forceps to unfold the filter and roll it like cylinder with the top side facing inward.

-2. Add 1 ml of warmed PowerMag Lysis Solution/RNaseA.
+2. Add 1 ml of warmed `PowerMag Lysis Solution/RNaseA`.
-    *	For 96 samples, need 100 ml PowerMag lysis Solution and 900 ul RNase A. Pour 50 ml PowerMag lysis solution into **two** 50 ml falcon tubes and add 450 ul RNase A into each tube, then invert the tube to mix well.
+    *	For 96 samples, need 100 ml `PowerMag lysis Solution` and 900 ul `RNase A`.
+Pour 50 ml `PowerMag lysis solution` into **two** 50 ml falcon tubes and add 450 ul `RNase A` into each tube, then invert the tube to mix well.
     *	Option: you could make one of these two tubes at a time by adding 450 ul RNase A into one of the tubes and add the solution/RNase into each bead tube while keeping another 50 ml Lysis Solution in the 60oC water bath to keep warm until you need it; then add RNase A in before you are ready to use.

 3. Place 16 of the 5 ml Bead Tubes into each 5 ml Tube Adapter and place on the 96 Well Plate Shaker.
 Two Tube Adapter are available, so 32 samples can be done at the same time.
 Shake at speed 20 for 5 mins